 The short answer is that our thinking is governed by quick-thinking mechanisms that make life easy for us, but unfortunately, they also lead us astray sometimes.
 A good book on the subject is Thinking, Fast and Slow.
 When I teach on this subject, my favorite example to use is sugar and hyperactivity.
 Nearly 100% of people are certain that sugar causes kids to be hyperactive; however, the scientific evidence doesn't support this.
 Instead, people who think a kid has had sugar will rate that kid's behavior as more hyperactive than someone who does not think the kid had sugar.
 There are several of these types of heuristics and biases that can explain why the Enneagram works.

 Before getting to the explanations, I want to make a quick note.
-While I am hesitant to compare the Enneagram to astrology because the enneagram has greater validity and was produced through reasoning, I still think it is helpful and necessary to do so because they both "work" for the same reasons (although, I did find this site by an astrologer, this one by a skeptic, and others that claim they are indeed the same thing).
-So if you are a proponent of the Enneagram and you get upset with me for these explanations, keep in mind that a proponent of horoscopes would be equally upset with these explanations for why astrology seems to work.
+While I am hesitant to compare the enneagram to astrology because the enneagram seems to have a little more validity, I still think it is helpful and necessary to do so because they are both promoted by advocates for the same reason, because it just "works" (On a side note, I did find this site by an astrologer, this one by a skeptic, and others that claim they are indeed the same thing).
+So if you are a proponent of the enneagram and you get upset with me for these explanations, keep in mind that a proponent of horoscopes would be equally upset with these explanations for why astrology seems to work.

 Reason 1: Coincidence

 The main reason I think the enneagram works so well (for some) is that by random chance, any description of human tendencies will describe some people very well.
 By the same coincidence, it will be completely off for some people and will have varying degrees of accuracy for others.
 Your enneagram number may perfectly describe you, but for others, it may only partially describe them, and yet for others, it may seem like it doesn't describe them at all.
 I received a lot of responses from part 1 of this article confirming that it is way off for some people (just as it is spot on for others).